How to Make Faux Bakelite in Polymer Clay (Cherry-Amber Swirl Tutorial)

 Lay the contrast log along the length of the base log, then gently fold the base around it so the contrast color sits inside without touching itself.
 This sets up the swirl properly.
 If the contrast color crosses itself early, the twist later will create thick clumps rather than veining.

 The twist is the technique.
-Twist the combined log along its length, fold it in half, and twist again.
-Most cherry-bakelite swirls land in the four to six pass range.
+Twist the combined log along its length, fold it in half, and twist again until the contrast color reads as veining instead of chunky bands.

 Hold the log at both ends and rotate one hand forward while the other hand stays still.
 The clay log spirals along its axis.
 Once it looks ropy, fold it in half end to end, press the two halves together gently, and roll it back into a single log.
 Then twist again.

 Each twist-and-fold pass thickens the swirl by halving the spacing of the contrast color.
-Two passes leaves obvious bands.
-Four to six passes usually lands at the cherry-bakelite vein density.
-Past about eight passes, the contrast color starts blending into the base and you lose the swirl entirely.
+Early passes leave obvious bands.
+Too many passes blend the contrast into the base and you lose the swirl entirely.

 Stop watching pass counts and start watching the slab.
 As soon as the contrast color reads as veining rather than blocky bands, stop.
 If you pushed too far and the swirl is fading, add a fresh thin contrast log along the side and re-twist once more.
 You cannot un-blend, but you can refresh.